jnduli/blog_jnduli.co.ke/content/drafts/advanced_vim_snippets.rst

     endsnippet

-And there we have a better implementation.
-To prevent the repetition of datetime methods, you can define a global variable and use that instead e.g.
+To prevent the repetition of datetime methods, you can define a global variable and use that instead.

 .. code-block:: python